arinzefu/NSE-prediction/README.md

-NSE Stock Price Prediction Project
+Nigerian Stock Exchange Price Prediction Project

 This Python script constitutes a comprehensive data analysis and machine learning project centered on historical stock market data from the NSE (Nigerian Stock Exchange).
 The project encompasses the following stages: